kantorovich/kantorovich-site/content/event/ki-saarc-optimal-transport/index.md

 To apply to attend this event, please complete the [registration form](https://ubc.ca1.qualtrics.com/jfe/form/SV_4TJ7Fe2M0Sdc9TM).
-Applicants will be contacted about the status of their applications by <DATE>.
+Applicants will be contacted about the status of their applications by April 15th.

 ### Lecture Series
   * _Beatrice Acciaio (ETH Zurich)_